chrishokamp/OpenNMT-py/README.md

  - **ENCODER:** For the encoder, we use
-    1- a 2-layered biGRU; and
+    1. a 2-layered biGRU; and
-    2- an attention layer with `r = att_heads` attention heads.
+    2. an attention layer with `r = att_heads` attention heads.

     We adapted the Self-attentive sentence embedding proposed by [Lin et al. (2017)](https://arxiv.org/pdf/1703.03130.pdf) for being use in the OpenNMT environment.
 Some code is provided in [their GitHiub](https://github.com/kaushalshetty/Structured-Self-Attention/blob/master/attention/model.py)

- - **DECODER:** In this case, we use a modified version of the OpenNMT `InputFeedRNNDecoder`, from `onmt/Models.py`.
-I.e.,
+ - **DECODER:** In this case we use a modified version of the OpenNMT `InputFeedRNNDecoder` from `onmt/Models.py`, i.e.,
-    1- a traditional Bahdanau attention layer (1 attention head) 2- a 2-layered unidirectional GRU.
+    1. a traditional Bahdanau attention layer (1 attention head)
+    2. a 2-layered unidirectional GRU.
 We set `s_0`, the initial the decoder state, in a similar fashion as [Sennrich et al.(2017)](https://arxiv.org/pdf/1703.04357.pdf).

     i.e., '''
 s_0 = tanh(W_init * h_avrg);